cmontalvo251/LaTeX/README.md

 $ sudo apt-get install texlive-full

+No matter what you need biber and evince

+$ sudo apt-get install biber
+$ sudo apt-get install evince

-If you don't have the space you can do
+If you don't have the space to install texlive-full you can do

 $ sudo apt-get install texlive